Personal, Social and Health Education (including RSE)

 However, in 2020 the Department of Education released the compulsory heath, relationships education and relationships and sex education (RSE) guidance that we encompass within our teaching of PSHE.
 This includes aspects such developing children’s understanding of what constitutes a healthy relationship including online relationships.
 Supporting children to develop healthy habits and have some understanding of how to maintain both their physical and mental health.

 The benefits to pupils of such an approach are numerous as PSHE prepares them to manage many of the most critical opportunities,

 challenges and responsibilities they will face growing up.
 It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations while helping them to feel safe and secure enough to fulfil their academic potential.

 At Sholing Infant School PSHE is taught explicitly as a discrete lesson , organised into three themes, which are taught each year: Health and wellbeing, Relationships and Living in the wider world.
 Each unit is taught twice each year with learning developed each time a unit is revisited.
 The schemes of work for the PSHE units can be downloaded from the links below.
 PSHE is also taught through the day to day work of the school, e.g. through assemblies and the school’s behaviour policy as children learn ‘The Golden Rules’ and ‘The Golden Words’

-Should you have any questions then do plea se speak to either our headteacher Mrs Houghton, or our PSHE leader Miss Brockman.
+Should you have any questions then do please speak to either our headteacher Mrs Houghton, or our PSHE leader Miss Cooper.